-The Association had one TDR at December 31, 2020 with no recorded investment.
-There were no TDRs in the portfolio as of December 31, 2019 and 2018.
-The Association had no TDRS that occurred within the previous 12 months of that year and for which there was a payment default during the period.
+The Association had one TDR with no recorded investment at December 31, 2021 and 2020 and for which there was a payment default during 2021.
+There were no TDRs in the portfolio at December 31, 2019.
 The Association had no additional commitments to lend to borrowers whose loans have been modified in TDRs for the periods presented.